 Mortgage After Foreclosure Being On Title But Not On Note

-This BLOG On Qualifying For Mortgage After Foreclosure Being On Title But Not On Note Was UPDATED On September 23rd, 2017
+This BLOG On Qualifying For Mortgage After Foreclosure Being On Title But Not On Note Was UPDATED And PUBLISHED On October 16th, 2019

 For home buyers with a prior foreclosure who are on the title but not on note of a home that is currently being foreclosed on, can they qualify for a new mortgage loan?

-- Most mortgage lenders will consider this type of case scenario a bail, however there are mortgage lenders that will do a deal where you are on title but not on note that is delinquent.
+- However there are lenders that will do a deal where you are on title but not on note that is delinquent

-- The fortunate part was that the husband was on title but not on note and he qualified for a new FHA mortgage loan even though he was living in a home that was being foreclosed upon.
+- The fortunate part was that the husband was on title but not on note and he qualified for a new FHA loan even though he was living in a home that was being foreclosed upon

-- My client went to multiple mortgage lenders and they told them they had their own overlays concerning him being on title but not on note so they could not do the mortgage loan.
+- My client went to multiple lenders and they told them they had their own overlays concerning him being on title but not on note so they could not do the mortgage loan

-- Most mortgage lenders consider this type of case scenario a mortgage bail.
+- Most lenders consider this type of case scenario a mortgage bail.

-- The reason I can do deals like these is because I have relationships with wholesale mortgage lenders that have ZERO OVERLAYS and as long as we get a DU automated approval by Fannie Mae, I can process, underwrite, and close the loan.
+The reason I can do deals like these is because I have relationships with wholesale lenders that have ZERO OVERLAYS.
+As long as we get a DU automated approval by Fannie Mae, I can process, underwrite, and close the loan.